tkrippes/stickman-run/Readme.md

-# My Running Game
+# Stickman Run

-A running game inspired by the `Dinosaur Game` by Google, playable in the Chrome browser while being offline.
+A running game inspired by the [Dinosaur Game](https://en.wikipedia.org/wiki/Dinosaur_Game) by Google, playable in the Chrome browser while being offline, but featuring a stickman.

 ## Description

-TODO
+Stickman Run is a single player game.
+You are playing a stickman who is running increasingly faster and has to avoid obstacles in order to continue.
+The goal of the game is to score the most points.
+For each obstacle you avoid, you receive one point.

 ## Controls

-TODO
+### Keyboard

+- Jump: `Space`

+### Mobile

+- Jump: `Tap touchscreen`

 ## Credits